-3.6.1 Configuration of the dispersal area and the Ecoflo linear biofilter EL15
+3.6.1 Configuration of the dispersal area and the Ecoflo linear biofilter EL30

-There are many possible configurations of the Ecoflo linear biofilter EL15 treatment depending on site-specific conditions and topography, the number of rows, the number of treatment modules per row, and the arrangement of these rows on the dispersal area.
+There are many possible configurations of the Ecoflo linear biofilter EL30 treatment depending on site-specific conditions and topography, the number of rows, the number of treatment modules per row, and the arrangement of these rows on the dispersal area.
 Table 3 presents the criteria to be considered for the design of a treatment system.
 Figure 3.6.1 illustrates these different parameters.

-Table 3: Ecoflo linear biofilter EL15 main design parameters
+Table 3: Ecoflo linear biofilter EL30 main design parameters

-The 6" (150 mm) sand layer is measured from its base (application surface) to the bottom of the treatment modules.
+The 12'' (300 mm) sand layer is measured from its base (application surface) to the bottom of the treatment modules.
 It is sized according to design criteria in Table 3.
-The sand layer must minimally cover the entire surface under the treatment modules and extend at least 6" (150 mm) from the end of each row.
-The minimal width of the sand layer is 34" (864 mm) per row, on which the filtration pads are centered.
-System sand consists of typical filtration/septic sand with the following characteristics: an effective diameter d10 between 0.150 and 0.60 mm (mesh 100-30) and d60 between 0.500 to 2.000 mm (mesh 35-100), a coefficient of uniformity (Cu) 2-6, no more than 5% fines passing through a 0.075 mm sieve (mesh 200), no more than 20% coarse through a 4.760 mm sieve (mesh 4), and no material bigger than 9.520 mm (3/8").
-See sieving curves in appendix.
+The sand layer must minimally cover the entire surface under the treatment modules and extend at least 6'' (150 mm) from the end of each row.
+The minimal width of the sand layer is 34'' (864 mm) per row, on which the filtration pads are centered.
+System sand consists of typical filtration/septic sand with the following characteristics: an effective diameter (d10) between 0.13 and 0.60 mm with a coefficient of uniformity (Cu) < 8, not more than 5% fines passing through a 0.074 mm sieve, and a percolation time of at least 4 and not more than 12 min/cm.

-Premier Tech recommends favoring a long and narrow dispersal bed design on contours.
+Premier Tech recommends favoring long and narrow dispersal bed design on contour.
 For instance, the longer dimension and module runs (laterals) must be perpendicular to the site slope in trench and bed configurations.

-The minimum number of modules is determined by rounding up the following calculation result to the nearest whole number:
+The minimum number of modules is determined by rounding up to the nearest whole number the following calculation result:

-If the system is composed of more than one run, divide the minimum number of modules required by the number of runs to determine the number of modules per run.
-Round up to the nearest whole number.
+If the system is composed of more than one row, divide the minimum number of modules required by the number of rows to determine the number of modules per rows and round up to the nearest whole number.